webfoolery/Swiss-Army-Knife/README.md

 * **Force enable admin link** In newer Joomla! versions (3+ I think) the icon link to the `/administrator` page in the top left of the administrator area becomes disabled when you are inside an extension or setting.
 This will allow that to always be active, so if you need another admin page It's simple to middle click it to open another one.

 ## Changelog

+**2020-05-22**
+Version update: 1.7
+Adds facility to add custom code to the `<head>` section, either after opening tag or before closing tag

 **2019-09-12**
 Version update: 1.6